Kong/docs.konghq.com/app/gateway/2.6.x/install-and-run/docker.md

 ## Troubleshooting

-If you did not receive a `200 OK` status code or need assistance completing setup, reach out to your support contact or head over to the [Support Portal](https://support.konghq.com/support/s/).
+If you didn't get a `200 OK` status code or need help completing setup, reach out to your support contact or head over to the [Support Portal](https://support.konghq.com/support/s/).